ruye19/campusOverflow/README.md

 ### ❓ Q&A System
 - Users can post questions related to their academic or campus life
-- Others can submit answers and engage in discussions
+- Others can submit answers
 - Voting system to highlight helpful content

 ### 🛠 REST API